spacemeshos/docs/docs/start/smesher/trusted_state_quicksync.md

 The archive is compressed with `zstd` and can be decompressed using the following command: `zstd -d --long=31 o state.sql latest.sql.zst`.
 Note that the decompressed archive should be placed in the node data directory of the node.

-Doing all of this using the CLI would look like the following:
+Doing all of this using the CLI would look like the following (assuming bash shell):
 ```
 Select your spacemesh version
 SM_VERSION=v1.6.0